Jalen Brunson NBA Playoffs Player Props: Knicks vs. Heat

 Jalen Brunson Insights vs. the Heat

-- This season, Jalen Brunson has made 8.6 field goals per game, which accounts for 17.0% of his team's total makes.

-- He's attempted 4.7 threes per game, or 11.0% of his team's shots from beyond the arc this season.
+- He's knocked down two threes per game, or 12.9% of his team's makes from beyond the arc this season.

 - Brunson's opponents, the Heat, have one of the slowest offensive tempos, ranking 29th, averaging 99.2 possessions per game, while his Knicks average 101 per game, which ranks 23rd among NBA teams.

-- On defense, the Heat have conceded 109.8 points per game, which is second-best in the NBA.
+- The Heat give up 109.8 points per game, second-ranked in the league.

-- On the boards, the Heat are ranked sixth in the league, giving up 41.9 rebounds per game.
+- The Heat allow 41.9 rebounds per game, ranking sixth in the league.

-- The Heat are the 14th-ranked squad in the league, giving up 25.6 assists per game.
+- The Heat are the 14th-ranked team in the league, conceding 25.6 assists per contest.

-- Looking at 3-pointers, the Heat are ranked 28th in the league, conceding 13.1 makes per contest.
+- The Heat are the 28th-ranked team in the NBA at allowing threes, giving up 13.1 made 3-pointers per game.

 Jalen Brunson vs. the Heat